opencadc-metadata-curation/collection2caom2/README.md

 ITAR regulations, and DAO began taking data in 1918, on glass plates.

 There are three parts to having data end up in CAOM2 Observations:
-- mapping the telescope data model to the CAOM2 data model
+- mapping the telescope data model to the CAOM2 data model.
+This happens generically in the python module caom2utils, and collection-specifically in each &lt;collection&gt;2caom2 module.
 - determining the relationship between telescope files and CAOM2 entities - i.e. how many Observations, Planes, Artifacts, Parts, and Chunks are created for each telescope file?
 This is called cardinality in the code.
+This happens in collection-specific code only, in each &lt;collection&gt;2caom2 module.
-- putting the pieces of mapping and cardinality together, into a repeatable pipeline for automated execution
+- putting the pieces of mapping and cardinality together, into a repeatable pipeline for automated execution.
+This happens generically in the caom2pipe module, with collection-specific invocations in &lt;collection&gt;2caom2 modules.

 This diagram describes the dependencies between python modules: